Kevin Lock: Club career

 Lock was born in Plaistow, Essex.
 He began his career with First Division club West Ham United as a ground staff boy in 1969.
 He made his debut against Sheffield United on 29 February 1972.
 After the departure of Bobby Moore in 1974, he broke into the team and was given Moore's number 6 shirt.
 Lock was a part of the team which emerged victorious in the 1975 FA Cup Final and had made 165 appearances and scored two goals by the time he departed Upton Park in May 1978.
 He dropped down to the Second Division to join Fulham for a £60,000 fee and made 233 appearances and scored 27 goals in seven seasons at Craven Cottage.
 Lock ended his career with Fourth Division club Southend United, after being signed by manager Bobby Moore on a free transfer.
 He made 11 appearances for the club, alongside another former Hammer, Frank Lampard.

 International career

-Lock was capped by England at Youth and U23 level.
+Lock was capped by England at Youth and U23 level and was part of the 1971 and 1972 UEFA International Youth Tournament-winning squads.
 He was named in the senior squad for a Euro 1976 qualifier versus Portugal on 19 November 1975, but remained an unused substitute during the 1–1 draw.